HabitatMap/AirCasting/doc/api.md

 GET `/api/averages2`

 To get multiple average values for polygons in a region.
-You need to pass a list of session ids otherwise nothing will be returned.
+You need to pass a list of stream ids otherwise nothing will be returned.

 **Parameters**